Do I have to do an internship?

 Are internships pass/fail, or do I receive a grade?

 All internships are academic courses, and if you successfully complete the course you will receive credit and a grade.
 Any questions about grades should be addressed to your internship faculty coordinator.
 Grades will not be posted until the end of the semester.

 If your experience ends after the end of the semester, your faculty may decide to hold your grade until you are done.
-In this case, a T grade will appear until you are done, at which time the faculty will submit a Change of Grade form.
+In this case, a T grade will appear on your record until your internship is completed, at which time the faculty will submit a Change of Grade.
 T grades for internships do not affect your ability to register for the following semester's courses or adversely affect your student standing.
 Your internship will not be considered complete until the grade is issued.